pupil-labs/pupil-docs/src/core/software/pupil-service.md

 associated [pupil detection settings](/core/software/pupil-capture/#fine-tuning-pupil-detection).

 A powerful feature of Pupil Service is low latency gaze mapping – Pupil Service maps gaze as soon as a new pupil datum is available.
-Pupil Capture's event loop, on the other hand, is driven by the scene camera, where pupil data is mapped in bulk once the scene camera returns a new frame.
+Pupil Capture, on the other hand, queues incoming pupil data until the scene camera returns a new frame.
+Afterward, the queued pupil data is mapped in bulk.

 Pupil Service also uses less system resources.